svenssonjoel/svenssonjoel.github.com/pages/src/book_collection/index.md

 know I've read from cover to cover, not just once but several times, is the Black Art of 3D Game Programming book by André LaMothe.

-Some of the books are purely of collectors interest.
+Some of the books are purely of collector's interest.
 All the books on programming of the X Window System for example are just a piece of history that is fun to have in the shelf.
+I would love to have a complete set of these of the same edition.